 What is Responsive Website Design?

 2013 has been declared the year of Responsive Design in many web circles.
 If you haven’t heard of Responsive Design yet, you will soon.
-The reason it was created (and is snowballing in popularity) is because of the need to optimize websites on different devices — mobile, tablet, laptop & desktop — with the growth of the mobile and tablet markets being the driving force for Responsive Design.
+The reason it was created and gaining popularity is because of the need to optimize websites on different devices.
+These include mobile, tablet, laptop & desktop, with the growth of the mobile and tablet markets being the driving force for Responsive Design.